janjakubnanista/ts-reflection/docs/INSTALLATION.md

 # Installation

-`ts-reflection` is a TypeScript transformer - it generates the required type checks and injects them into your code at compile time.
+`ts-reflection` is a TypeScript transformer - it inspects the types and generates runtime code based on them.
 It is compatible with [rollup](https://github.com/janjakubnanista/ts-reflection/tree/main/examples/rollup), [webpack](https://github.com/janjakubnanista/ts-reflection/tree/main/examples/webpack) and [ttypescript](https://github.com/janjakubnanista/ts-reflection/tree/main/examples/ttypescript) projects and works nicely with [jest](https://github.com/janjakubnanista/ts-reflection/tree/main/examples/jest).

 You will first need to install `ts-reflection` using `npm`, `yarn` or similar: